HiPERCAM/hipercam/docs/index.rst

 analysing and reducing |hiper|, ULTRACAM and ULTRASPEC data.
 Second, it provides an "Application Programmers Interface" (API) to allow you to access and manipulate the same sets of data.
-The first will be of interest to anyone using |hiper|, ULTRAACAM and ULTRASPEC; the second to those who want to code their own scripts.
+The first will be of interest to anyone using |hiper|, ULTRACAM and ULTRASPEC; the second to those who want to code their own scripts.
 This manual covers both aspects.
 It does not cover use of the |hiper| GUI or the finding chart generator, hfinder, or the equivalent components for ULTRACAM and